 2. Heavy cream: We note this has a fat content of 45%, and is what many chefs call double cream but, as there is only one brand that sell this cream commercially, we call it heavy cream (45%).

 3. Double cream: This has a fat percentage of anything higher than 50% and is usually a very thick cream, which can only be scooped.
 It's best used to serve as an accompaniment and not necessarily good to cook with.

 4. Thickened cream: This cream always has the addition of gelatine to act as a stabiliser.

 Most creams are likely to be differentiated by their fat content, the higher the fat content of a cream, the thicker the consistency.

-Just to confuse the situatution further, the reason we state heavy cream and then put the fat content only on this cream is that it is packaged as pure cream, which some 35% creams are also sold as.
+However, just to confuse the situation further, the reason we state heavy cream in our recipes and put the fat content only on this cream is that it's packaged as pure cream, which some 35% creams are also sold as.
 And in reality, pure cream really should be double cream since it has the highest fat percentage and is therefore the purest.